 Custom Onboarding Forms by Request

 Some onboarding software vendors offer an in-between option.
 Customers can send in a request for the software provider to create a new form to be added to their onboarding workflow.
-However, having one or more custom forms created may incur an additional fee.
+However, the creation of one or more custom forms may incur an additional fee.
 And, the generation of new forms may happen on the vendor’s timeline rather than the employer’s.
 For businesses that need to update or replace forms on a regular basis, this is not a one-time setup issue.
 It may be a bottleneck in keeping the onboarding system current.
 This really depends on the level of customer support offered and the attention to timely turnaround.

 Self-Service for Easy Custom Onboarding Forms Creation